evancz/guide.elm-lang.org/book/types/reading_types.md

 ]
 {% endreplWithTypes %}

+The first two cases are fairly direct:

+1. We have a `List` filled with `String` values.
+2. We have a `List` filled with `Float` values.

+The third case has a lower-case `a` in the type though.
+What is that?

-In the first case, we have a `List` filled with `String` values.
-In the second, the `List` is filled with `Float` values.
-In the third case the list is empty, so we do not actually know what kind of values are in the list.
+Since the list is empty, so we do not actually know what kind of values are in the list.
 So the type `List a` is saying "I know I have a list, but it could be filled with anything".

-The lower-case `a` is called a *type variable*, meaning that there are no constraints in our program that pin this down to some specific type.
-In other words, the type can vary based on how it is used.
+The lower-case `a` is called a **type variable**.
+It means that there are no constraints in our program that pin this down to a specific type.
+This type can _vary_ based on how it is used.

 ## Functions